-Yes, but claimants whose contract is not with an owner, such as subcontractors or suppliers, should provide the project owner periodic written notices of the unpaid value of the claim.
+Claimants whose contract is not with an owner, such as subcontractors or suppliers, should provide the project owner periodic written notices of the unpaid value of the claim.
 These notices should be issued periodically and not solely upon the completion of work.
-If the Texas pre-lien notices are not provided, the mechanics lien can be invalidated even if the mechanics lien itself is filed properly.
+If the Texas pre-lien notices of non-payment are not provided, the mechanics lien can be invalidated even if the mechanics lien itself is filed properly.

 In the case of lower tier claimants “e.g. sub-subcontractors”, these periodic notices should be provided to the original contractor no later than the 15th day of second month following each month of which the claimant performed all or part of its work.

 Disclosure Statements and Homestead Warnings must be provided to preserve lien rights on residential and homestead projects.